NiGuangOwO/Triggernometry/readme.md

 - Values within the range `x ± tolerance` will be considered equal to `x` during comparisons.
 ### Aliases
 - In the original code, a list of aliases (e.g., `atan2` => `arctan2`) existed but was not utilized.
-- Those lines of code have been removed due to being incompatible with Triggernometry requirements, and the aliases have been directly incorporated into the list of functions.
+- Those lines of code have been removed due to being irrelavent with Triggernometry requirements, and the aliases have been directly incorporated into the list of functions.
 ### Spaces
 - Spaces are now stripped from the expression before parsing to simplify the logic.
 - Side effect: Numerical string functions can no longer include meaningful spaces within their arguments (though this type of function was not previously supported).

 ## Arguments
-- The original `SplitArgument` function generated incorrect `args` lists when encountering unmatched quotes or consecutive commas, and it also failed to consider line breaks.
+- The original `SplitArgument` function generated incorrect `args` lists when encountering unmatched quotes or consecutive commas, and it also did not support line breaks.
 - The edited code now employs regular expressions to precisely extract all parameters situated between the string's beginning, end, and commas.
 - Unquoted expressions are trimmed; empty or unquoted whitespaces return an empty list.
 - _e.g._ (1,2,  3  ,"  4  ",   "5"  , "'", ', ', ) now translates to a list with the arguments:
 - `1` `2` `3` `  4  ` `5` `'` `, ` `(empty)`.
-- Arguments should not contain `)` `{` `}` due to the parsing logic in expanding expressions, so the following escape rules apply:
+- Arguments should not contain `)` `{` `}` due to the parsing logic in expanding expressions, so the following escape rules are applied:

   + `{` should be escaped with full-width `｛` or `__LB__`;
   + `}` should be escaped with full-width `｝` or `__RB__`;